 How to use the System File Checker tool in Windows 11

-This tutorial will show you step by step how to use the System File Checker tool in Windows 11.
+Learn how to use the System File Checker tool in Windows 11.

 System File Checker is a utility in Microsoft Windows that allows users to scan for and repair missing or corrupted system files.

 1. Open Windows “Command Prompt” or “Terminal” as an administrator.
-One way to do this is to right-click on the start menu button (or press the Windows + X keys) and then click on Terminal (Admin).
+One way to do this is to right-click on the start menu button (or press the Windows Windows key + X keys) and then click on Terminal (Admin).

 Open Windows Terminal as an administrator